kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 After creating the POV statements, there are various external factors that halted the steady progress of the project from all the group members.
 This involved external assessments from other subjects which took up time and productivity from the progression of the project.
 We overcame this by identifying the issue and decided as a group to dedicate some time each week to this project to ensure its progression towards the due date.

-Below are the assumptions we made about the case study to continue with the project.
-Assumptions:
-* RM's are frustrated with the long wait times like the customers
-* RM's don't understand their customers well as they calls are being sent to RM's randomly
-* The travel company doesn't have an online website for customers to find holiday and travel packages
-* Customers create their customer profile by utilisng the Profiler Tool
-* RM's wont be able to see their own profiles to keep morale up
-* The new system wont slow down the call operations as customers with customer profiles will be prioritised over customers without one
-* Outbound called customers are not current customers for the Travel Company

 **Product Backlog**